alivenotions/just-some-blog/content/blog/one-year-in-tech/index.md

 Knowing just the API of a thing is good but trying to understand the reasoning for the concept can be more fulfilling many times.
 It helps you to see why something was created or developed and how it fits in the larger picture.
 It also makes you realize that a lot of what you learn is readily transferable to various other things.
 And that can enable you to concentrate on building solutions rather than keep worrying about the tools.

 Another advantage of this, that I have picked up, is that it makes being empathetic towards a library's (or anybody's) decision easier.
-Being interested in why something was done a way it was will encourage you to not dismiss things quickly (which I notice a lot of people do, rudely at that) as you'll be eager to know the reasoning behind it before you form an opinion.
+Being interested in why something was done in a way it was will encourage you to not dismiss things quickly (which I notice a lot of people do, rudely at that) as you'll be eager to know the reasoning behind it before you form an opinion.

 ## Try to learn across the stack